joshhornby/joshhornby.github.io/_drafts/2025-01-01-liability-mapping.md

 | **Relic**     | Dormant code, unused infra, forgotten toggles that clutter cognition.                          | Zero‑call endpoints, abandoned feature flags.            | Archive or delete quarterly; measure LOC shrink.           |
 | **Bet**       | Conscious shortcut taken for speed-to‑market with a written expiry date.                       | TODO markers with "sunset‑by" field; prototype branches. | Review in *risk council* before expiry; promote or retire. |

 Because each one points to a different kind of pain: customer harm (liability, hazard), team speed (drag), mental clutter (relic), and deliberate, short-term risk (bet).
-Lumping them all together as "tech debt" means you either treat everything as equally urgent, or worse, ignore the truly dangerous bits until they bite you.
+Lumping them all together as "tech debt" means you either treat everything as equally urgent, or worse, ignore the actual dangerous bits until they bite you.

 Liability mapping gives you a way to break that trend.
 Once you see which problems fall into which bucket, it's much easier to have real conversations about what to fix now, what to plan for, and what you can safely ignore.